 Wine Folly isn’t the only one having difficulty explaining sherry

 It’s not my intention to point a finger at Wine Folly (only) here.
 As a graphic designer I really like what they are doing with infographics to make wine simpler.
 I definitely understand the need to leave out details.
 On the other hand even (I would say especially) succint information should be faultless, and in this case the errors could easily have been avoided.

 As some of these misconceptions are rather widespread, I decided to dedicate an article to it.

 1. Sherry is a dessert wine

-Putting sherry in the dessert wine category (only) is something that will annoy any sherry lover, given that the majority of sherry styles are dry.
+Putting sherry in the dessert wine category (only) is confirming a widespread misconception.
+However it’s something that will annoy any sherry lover, given that the majority of sherry styles are dry.
 It is also these styles that are most appreciated by serious wine aficionados.
 Sherry works as a bone-dry aperitif (Fino or Manzanilla), with meat or cheese (Amontillado or Oloroso) and indeed some also work as a dessert wine (Moscatel and Pedro Ximénez).

 2. Sherry wines age for at least 3 years